dwanderton/dwanderton.github.io/_posts/2015-11-21-acorn-hack.markdown

 categories: portfolio
 ---

 [AcornHack](http://acornhack.acornaspirations.co.uk/) was a 2-day Hackathon-style event, held at the [News UK](http://www.news.co.uk/) offices, where young people aged 16-19 collaborated with University tech students and mentors from the TechCity community to develop digital solutions to social problems in their local communities and worldwide.
-Serving as both a mentor and a developer my team of four 17 year-old girls won the grand prize and several other awards.
+Serving as both a mentor and a developer my team of four 17 year-old budding developer-entrepreneur women won the grand prize and several other awards.

 <center>
 <br/>